openpreserve/ViPER/docs/maintainer/index.md

 layout: page
 title: Maintainer Guide
 ---
-# Maintainer's Guide

 This guide is intended for anybody interested in:

+- building their own instance of ViPER;
 - updating the ViPER operating system;
-- updating any of the bundled tools when new versions become available;
+- updating any of the bundled tools when new versions become available; or
-- adding new tools to the existing tool set; or
+- adding new tools to the existing tool set.
-- building their own instance of ViPER.

 It's not intended as a primer on the underpinning technologies, we assume that readers are technically proficient.
 If you just want to use ViPER and you're looking for help